Identifying hazards with elevating work platforms

 Do this regularly and:

-use the type of EWP appropriate for the work and worksite conditions
+- select the type of EWP appropriate for the work and worksite conditions before the work starts

-not use the EWP if a competent person assesses the ground as not sufficiently stable.
+- not use the EWP if a competent person assesses that the ground cannot hold the plant, get expert advice from a geotechnical engineer.

 If there are hazards overhead, consider installing a protective overhead barrier to minimise the risk of crush injuries.